The major systems and areas we will thoroughly inspect when we evaluate your home.

-Home inspectors inspect every element of the home, to ensure that it is free of issues which may cost you tens of thousands of dollars, should they need to be repaired.
+Home inspectors evaluate every element of the home that they can, to ensure that you know of any issues which may cost you tens of thousands of dollars, should they need to be repaired.
 This gives you the chance to negotiate a lower price – or back out of the sale altogether, with a contingency clause.

-A home inspection is the only way to fully understand what you are buying from a functionality stand point.
+A home inspection is the only way to fully understand what you are buying from a functional standpoint.
 An appraisal simply does not offer the same benefits.
 Because of this, you should never skip a home inspection.
 It’s simply not worth the risk.